Garland, Texas

 Sunny Days: 215

-We don’t mean to speak for how anyone already living in Garland may feel about the the city but the statistics indicate that things are happening in Garland that speak to opportunities they may not find elsewhere.
+We don’t mean to speak for how anyone living in Garland feels about the city, but the statistics indicate that Garland offers opportunities people don't find elsewhere.

-A good part of this opportunity comes from a large manufacturing base that creates a larger middle-class in Garland than other cities whose economies are more service-based.
+A good part of this opportunity comes from a large manufacturing base that creates a larger middle-class in Garland than in other cities whose economies are more service-based.

 Texas is a booming state and Garland feels like some of the best of what Texas has to offer.
 For those considering leaving a state like California that thinks Texas is going to be one-dimensional, Garland would like to have a word with you.

-Garland lifestyle is an interesting mix.
+Garland's lifestyle is an interesting mix.
 There are quiet neighborhoods with parks for kiddos and doggos, trails for biking and walking, a growing downtown commercial district with bars and restaurants for going out for young professionals and family date-nighters, and big plans for expansion of the central downtown and arts district area.

 Perhaps most importantly for those looking for an active lifestyle, Garland borders Dallas.
-For many Garland residents, particularly those on the Southwest sides, Dallas lifestyle opportunities are just as close as those in Garland.
-As with many dense suburban cities that have a robust commercial district, it is often the case that people do “low-key” nights or days out in downtown Garland, but then head into Dallas for bigger nights out or more cultural adventures.
+For many Garland residents, particularly those on the Southwest side, Dallas lifestyle opportunities are just as close as those in Garland.
+As with many dense suburban cities that have a robust commercial district, it is often the case that people do “low-key” nights or days out in downtown Garland but then head into Dallas for bigger nights out or more cultural adventures.

 Garland has an extremely diverse economy with, as has been noted, a large manufacturing base.
 The company base includes the categories of: electronics, steel fabrication, oil feed equipment manufacturing, hat production (yes, hats), dairy and food processing, and plenty of education and health employers.
 While there are certainly plenty of people in Garland that commute to Dallas, unlike other suburbs, it has a big middle class due to high-wage manufacturing and production jobs available in the city limits.